A chimney sweep business is very lucrative.

 Yes.
 Folks don’t use phone books very much anymore.
 I missed the advertising boat early on by not building a website representing my business.

-Even though I have zero knowledge about website building, I’m spending my free time building my own Internet website using Site Build It.
+Even though I have zero knowledge about website building, I’m spending my free time building my own Internet website using Solo Build It.
 Boy, are they good.

 Thank you for visiting A Lucrative Chimney Sweep Business.